clairep94/CV-template/README.md

 **Makers Academy** (Sept '23 to Jan '23)
 _Student Full-Stack Developer_

 - Wrote web-based full-stack applications in both Python (Flask) and Javascript (MERN).
-Experienced in designing and writing a relationship database from scratch with PostgreSQL.
+Experienced in designing and writing a relational database from scratch with PostgreSQL.

 - Developed personal weekly projects with a focus on OOP, TTD, and considered architecture to create code that is well-tested, easy to read, maintain, and scale.